Local Motion: The State Of, Fright Doll, and Andrew Bayuk

 make a lot of sense to me.
 She revisits the feel of the opening track

 on "Distant," while keeping the computerized stuff to a minimum and

 closes on that note again in the ambient "Sweet Serenity."
 Personally,

 I'd like to see more of the piano stuff.

 The Dreamer or the Dream (Guardians Records)

-Andrew Bayuk hails from Coral Springs and for many years has been active locally.
-Here, in this 11-song effort, he further expounds on his folky take on protest compositions, guitar-driven numbers, and generally hippie-ish tunes.
-Just check the titles of songs such as "Through the Eyes of the Other" and "Think Peace."
-While not exactly on the Bob Dylan tip, Bayuk is certainly more interested in concepts of self-improvement, and his poetry drives the narratives that way.
-Local politicos might want to buy the rights to his closer, "Save the USA," if they plan on doing an honest job with their politicking.
-Oh, wait, that'll never happen.
+Andrew Bayuk hails from Coral Springs and has been active for many years locally.
+Here, in this 11-song effort, he further expounds on his folk-y take on protest compositions, guitar driven numbers, and generally hippie-ish tunes.
+Just check the titles of sons like "Through the Eyes of the Other" and "Think Peace."
+While not exactly on the Bob Dylan tip, Bayuk is certainly more interested on concepts of self-improvement and his poetry drives the narratives that way.
+Local politicos might wanna buy the rights to his closer "Save the USA" if they plan on doing an honest job with their politicking.
+Oh wait, that'll never happen.